cristian03git/DETECTION_GENAI_TEXTS/README.md

 ![Scikit-learn](https://img.shields.io/badge/Scikit--learn-ML-blue)
 ![Research](https://img.shields.io/badge/Research-AI%20Text%20Detection-green)

-Repository containing the implementation and experimental results for the research project on **detecting AI-generated texts using Machine Learning and Deep Learning techniques**.<br>
+Repository containing the implementation and experimental results for the research project on **detecting AI-generated texts using Machine
+Learning and Deep Learning techniques**.<br>

-The project explores multiple neural architectures including **CNNs, MobileNet-based models, and Transformer-based models** to distinguish between **human-written texts and AI-generated texts**.
+The project explores multiple neural architectures including **CNNs,MobileNet-based models, and Transformer-based models** to distinguish between **human-written texts and AI-generated texts**.<br>
 The experiments are implemented using **Python and Jupyter Notebooks**, with execution primarily performed in **Google Colab environments**.

 ------------------------------------------------------------------------

 # Research Context

-The rapid diffusion of **Generative AI models** (e.g., Large Language Models) has made the automatic detection of AI-generated content an important research problem.
+The rapid diffusion of **Generative AI models** (e.g., Large Language Models) has made the automatic detection of AI-generated content an important research problem.<br>
 This repository investigates the effectiveness of different **neural architectures for AI text detection**, evaluating their performance across multilingual datasets.

 ------------------------------------------------------------------------